rubyforgood/casa/doc/CONTRIBUTING.md

 1. Add a test for your change.
 If you are adding functionality or fixing a  bug, you should add a test!

 1. Make the test pass.

+1. Run linters and fix any linting errors they brings up.
+   1. `bundle exec standardrb --fix` is required by CI
+   1. But you should also be a good citizen and run:
+      1. `bundle exec erblint --lint-all --autocorrect`
+      1. `yarn lint:fix`

 1. Push to your fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.